LLNL/merlin/docs/source/modules/run_simulation/run_simulation.rst

 Combining outputs
 ~~~~~~~~~~~~~~~~~
+Navigate to the next step in our ``study`` block ``combine_outputs``.
+The purpose
-The script in this step extracts the data from each of the simulation runs from
+of this step is to extracts the data from each of the simulation runs from
-the previous step and combines it for future use.
+the previous step (``sim_runs``) and combines it for future use.

-Simply run the combine outputs script to save the data as a .npz file in the
-current step workspace.
+The ``combine_outputs.py`` script in the ``$(SCRIPTS)`` directory is provided for
+convenience.
+It takes two inputs.
+The first informs it of the base directory of the
+``sim_runs`` directory and the second specifies the subdirectories for each run.
+The script then goes into each of the directories and combines the velocity and
+enstrophy for each timestep of each run in a .npz file.

 .. code-block:: yaml